pratik-parikh01/blue-green-deployment/README.md

 To deploy/update, just run `deploy.sh`.
 This will create or update the kubernetes components.

+The helm chart for istio has been taken from here: https://github.com/rancher/charts/tree/release-v2.8/charts/rancher-istio/103.3.0%2Bup1.21.1

 ## Testing

 To test, just port-forward the istio-ingressgateway service, command is as follows: